Den of Thieves (film): Critical response

+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Sequel

 In February 2018, it was announced a sequel was in development with Gudegast signed on to return to write and direct.
 Additionally, Butler and Jackson Jr. were in talks to reprise their roles.
+Originally acquired by Briarcliff Entertainment for the U.S. in May 2023 and expected to be released in late 2024, Lionsgate acquired distribution rights the following year as part of their purchase of Entertainment One from Hasbro, with the film released on January 10, 2025.